-In applying this test, courts may differ as to whether the "wrong" in question refers to moral or legal wrong (or both).
-Additionally, some states have eliminated the criteria which defines a defendant as legally insane for not fully understanding what they've done.
+Courts in the United States adopted the M'Naghten test.
+In applying this test, courts may differ on whether the wrong refers to a moral wrong, a legal wrong, or both.
+In addition, some states have eliminated the criteria that define a defendant as legally insane for not fully understanding what they've done.

 Examples of Insanity Using the M'Naghten Rule

-The best way to get a better understanding of this type of legal insanity is to see a few examples of how the rule may be applied to certain scenarios.
+The best way to better understand this type of legal insanity is to see a few examples of how courts may apply the rule to certain scenarios.

-Example 1: A man murdered his wife and daughter, and then waited calmly for the police to arrive.
+Example 1: A man murdered his family and then waited calmly for the police to arrive.
 Three mental health experts testified that he was too psychologically ill to understand that his criminal acts were wrong.
-He was found not guilty by reason of insanity and sentenced to 10 years in a mental health facility.
+A jury found him not guilty by reason of insanity and sentenced him to 10 years in a mental health facility.

-Example 2: A woman with severe schizophrenia is charged with assault and battery after attacking her next door neighbor with a shovel.
-She claims the neighbor was actually a demon who was trying to harvest her soul.
-She was found not guilty by reason of insanity after the court determined that she failed to understand the nature of her actions.
+Example 2: A woman with severe schizophrenia attacked her neighbor with a shovel.
+The government charged her with assault and battery.
+She claimed the neighbor was actually a demon who was trying to harvest her soul.
+A jury found her not guilty by reason of insanity because she did not understand the nature of her actions.

-The above examples show the two different ways that a defendant may be declared legally insane under this rule.
+The above examples show the two different ways a court may declare a defendant legally insane under this rule.

 Criticism of the M'Naghten Rule

-This particular test for legal insanity has been challenged for a number of reasons.
-Some have argued that defendants meeting the legal definition of insanity don't always meet the medical criteria for insanity, but are sentenced to mandatory medical care anyway.
+The M'Naghten test for legal insanity has faced several challenges.
+Some critics argue that defendants meeting the legal definition of insanity don't always meet the medical criteria for insanity.
+Despite this, courts often sentence them to mandatory medical care.

 Learn More About the M'Naghten Rule: Speak to an Attorney

-As you can see, the insanity defense has very specific criteria in order to qualify and can carry lifelong consequences.
-If you're facing criminal charges and want to know more about the standards of an insanity defense, your first step should be to speak with a knowledgeable attorney.
+The insanity defense has precise criteria to qualify and can carry lifelong consequences.
+If you are facing criminal charges and want to know more about the standards of an insanity defense, your first step should be to speak with a knowledgeable attorney.
 Find out more and speak with a local criminal defense attorney today.